Fingel/shaftoe/README.md

 The idea behind this script is to allow applications to send secure communications to a user if they would like them.

-For example, when signing up for a web applicatio the user provides a public pgp key.
+For example, when signing up for a web application the user provides a public pgp key.
 All future email communications from the app are encrypted using this public key.

 Example
 -------